hpe-storage/co-deployments/helm/charts/hpe-flexvolume-driver/README.md

 ```

 ## Using
-To enable dynamic provisioning of volumes through the use of `PersistentVolumeClaim` API objects, a `StorageClass` needs to be declared on the cluster.
+To enable dynamic provisioning of `PersistentVolume` through the use of `PersistentVolumeClaim` API objects, a `StorageClass` needs to be declared on the cluster.
 Please see the [HPE FlexVolume Driver for Kubernetes](https://github.com/hpe-storage/flexvolume-driver) repository for the official documentation for this Helm chart.
 Also, it's helpful for be familar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.

 ## Support
 The HPE FlexVolume Driver for Kubernetes Helm chart is supported by the respective platform team.
 Currently supported platforms:

 - HPE Nimble Storage

-- HPE Cloud Volumes
+Please file issues through the regular support channels for the particular platform.
+Feature requests or general questions to developers may be filed through the [GitHub issue tracker](https://github.com/hpe-storage/co-deployments) for this project.

 You may also join our Slack community to chat with HPE folks close to this project for inquiries not requring our immediate response.
 We hang out in `#NimbleStorage` and `#Kubernetes` at [slack.hpedev.io](https://slack.hpedev.io/).

 ## Contributing
 We value all feedback and contributions.
 If you find any issues or want to contribute, please feel free to open an issue or file a PR.
 More details in [CONTRIBUTING.md](CONTRIBUTING.md)